YaoGroup/DIFFICE_jax/model/README.md

 The loss function for the XPINN training is given [here](https://github.com/YaoGroup/DIFFICE_jax/blob/main/examples/Anisotropic.md).
 We note that users should call different functions in the `loss.py` script to generate the loss functions for inferring isotropic (i.e. `loss_iso_create()`) and anisotropic viscosity (i.e. `loss_aniso_create()`)

+### `prediction.py`

+Involving functions to predict the neural network output at the high-resolution grids for evaluation or visualization.
+The default setting of the function is to predict the data at the same resolution grid of the remote-sensing velocity data (450m resolution).
+Users can modify the function to predict the network output on other higher-resolution grids.
+In addition, the prediction function for **XPINNs** will automatically stitch the network outputs from different sub-regions into a single large domain that covers all the sub-regions.